CSC301H-Fall2013/JuakStore/Install/readme.txt

 ======= Basic Setup ========

 1. Installing Python:
 First make sure that you have python 2.7 installed on your computer.
-To do so type "python" in your console.
+To do so type the following:

-If you have python installed, then type:
+python
 import sys
 sys.version
+exit()

 If you do not have python installed, download it from http://www.python.org/download/